 The Story: Jupiter Ascending (2015) introduces us to Jupiter Jones (Mila Kunis), a seemingly ordinary young woman who begrudgingly contends with a mediocre life working as a maid.
 Little does she know that she’s actually a critical piece to a large interstellar puzzle that will land Earth on the brink of global catastrophe.
 When Jupiter is rescued from alien assassins by Caine Wise (Channing Tatum), a genetically-modified solider, she discovers that she’s actually a member of a galactic royal family who lays claim to planets which they use to make eternal life-giving youth serum.
 When Jupiter learns of a plot to take Earth and harvest its people, she must decide which path to follow – claiming her royal birthright or protecting the people she loves.

-One feather in this movie’s cap is that it is ambitious in terms of story and it’s an original idea (meaning it’s not a sequel or a reboot).
-While it borrows elements from other science fiction works and concepts, it can’t be accused of being linear and simple as it at least tries to explore interesting ideas.
+One feather in this movie’s cap is that it is ambitious in terms of story and it’s an original idea (meaning it’s not based on preexisting material, a sequel, or a reboot).
+While it borrows elements from other science fiction works and concepts, it can’t be accused of being linear or simple as it at least tries to explore interesting ideas.
 However, it explores a little too much, which becomes it’s biggest flaw.
 Personally, I think Jupiter Ascending would have made a better novel than a movie.
-In a novel, you can have extensive world-building and allow for side stories and plots that expand upon multiple ideas.
+In a novel, you can have extensive world-building and exposition (both within reason, of course) and allow for side stories and plots that expand upon multiple ideas.
 But in a film, time is of the essence.
-You only have space to work with one (maybe two) big concepts lest the story becomes overstuffed.
-Jupiter Ascending, while it had some cool ideas, just had too many cool ideas and none of them got fully developed.
+You only have space to work with one, maybe two, big concepts lest the story becomes overstuffed.
+Jupiter Ascending, while it had some cool ideas, just had one too many cool ideas and none of them got fully developed.

 Yet another example is the idea that bees are genetically wired to detect royalty, which highlights one of the trailer’s (and the film’s) coolest moments when bees suddenly gravitate around Jupiter for no explicable reason.

-This tends to be an issue for me in most of the Wachowskis’ films – they love to introduce cool or smart ideas but never finish them.
+This tends to be an issue for me in most of the Wachowskis’ films – they love to introduce fascinating or smart ideas into their stories but, sadly, never finish them or follow them through.
 The Matrix (the first film), for example, focused on one big idea – the concept of AIs enslaving humanity – and it was played out masterfully.
 While the sequels got a bit convoluted at times (case in point – the Architect’s speech from The Matrix Reloaded), they still managed to stay on track.
-Again, I will credit the Wachowskis for being ambitious and at least trying, which is better than being lazy and penning a simple, linear narrative.
+Again, I will credit the Wachowskis for being ambitious and at least trying to offer up a story with multiple angles and food for thought, which is better than being lazy and penning a simple, linear narrative any day.
 But an attempt is only worthwhile if it has a good payoff, which Jupiter Ascending does not and, instead, ends up like a half-baked cookie – nice to look at, fun to enjoy, but ultimately underdone.

 Concerning the characters, they were just okay and weren’t very memorable.
 I’m not familiar with Mila Kunis as an actress but, seeing with what she had to work with here, her portrayal of this character was fine.
-Jupiter Jones is a kind, humble protagonist whose gentle sense of humor and wide-eyed wonder of the world are admirable (though she tends to accept other characters’ info-dump explanations a bit too quickly).
+Jupiter Jones is a kind, humble protagonist whose gentle sense of humor and wide-eyed wonder of the world are admirable though she tends to accept other characters’ info-dump explanations and trust total strangers a bit too quickly and easily.
 She is totally new to this whole royalty business and, in the end, she doesn’t let it change her.
-This has both a good and a not-so-good aspect to it.
+But this is both good and not so good.
 It’s good in that Jupiter doesn’t become stuck up and think she’s better than everyone else.
-However, it’s not so good in that Jupiter essentially stays the same in terms of character and personality throughout the film.
+However, it’s not so good in that Jupiter essentially stays the same in terms of inner character and personality throughout the film.

-Granted, she learns to be brave, have a better appreciation for life, and makes some tough choices; but other than that, the film ends with Jupiter being the same lass we met when the movie opened – complete with seeing her go back to her old job as a maid.
+Granted, she learns to be brave, have a better appreciation for life, and makes tough choices; but other than that, the film ends with Jupiter being the same lass we met when the movie opened.
 So what did Jupiter really learn through it all?
 She was already humble, so she didn’t need to learn how to harness her pride.
 She already loved and cared for her family, so she didn’t have to realize that family meant everything to her.
 The fact she was someone special is actually downplayed by the fact that Jupiter does nothing special with it.
 She just goes back to her ordinary life and at least has learned not to hate it.
-But did she really have to go through all of that just to learn not to hate her life?
-I think it would have been more impressive if her outcome was different, perhaps making her the new leader of the Abraxas family; otherwise, the story plays out as if this is just another day in her life.
+But did she really have to go through all of that just to learn to not hate her life?
+I think it would have been more impressive if her outcome was different, perhaps making her the new leader of the Abrasax family.
+Otherwise, the story plays out as if this is just another day in her life.

-The chief villain here is Balem, who is also the black sheep of the royal family, played by British actor Eddie Redmayne, whom I’m not familiar with at all.
-Balem could have been a fun character but he ended up being too much of a contrast for me to enjoy.
+The chief villain here is Balem, the black sheep of the royal family, played by British actor Eddie Redmayne.
+To be fair, I think is a good actor but this was not a good role and I think some of the blame falls on the way the character was written.
+Balem could have been a fun character but, instead, ended up being too much of a study in contrasts for me to enjoy.
 His personality waivers between being a soft-spoken, calculating dictator (in which he truly emitted a creepy, sinister air) to a screaming drama queen with no balance in between or consistency.
 At times he was so over-the-top, it was comedic and I don’t sense that was the intent for that character.
 I’m all for over-the-top characters, but they have to fit the tone of the story as well as possess a good balance of calculating and sympathetic, meaning you know you’re supposed to root against them but you feel sorry for them just the same.
 Likewise, having a villain be comedic when he’s clearly not supposed to be reduces him to a filler character and not someone worthy of further development.

 Yet another issue for me was the action sequences.
-I love a good extended action sequence as much as the next action movie fan, but the set pieces in Jupiter Ascending were too frequent and too long.
+I love a good extended action sequence as long as it’s warranted and essential to the story, but the set pieces in Jupiter Ascending were too frequent and too lengthy.
 An overdrawn action sequence is okay but that’s the key – just one sequence, two at the most, with the rest of the movie’s time spent in quieter moments where character development occurs.
 Yet in Jupiter Ascending, nearly every chase or action scene is close to ten to fifteen minutes long, even longer.
-When you only have one or two large action sequences to engage, they’re easier to take because you’ve not been watching set piece after set piece the whole movie through.
+When you only have one or two large action sequences to sit through, they’re easier to take because you’ve not been watching set piece after set piece the whole movie through.
 However, in Jupiter Ascending, nearly every action scene is overdrawn, which actually gets boring after a while and makes the climatic battle less interesting.

 Despite its flaws, two elements in this movie’s favor are its design and costuming.
-The cinematography is fluid and possesses good light and color schemes that are neither too bright and sunny nor too dark and gloomy.
+The cinematography is fluid and possesses good light and color schemes that are neither too bright and cheery nor too dark and gloomy.
 There is a good balance of light and dark and it’s always appropriate for the scene at hand.
 Likewise, even the CGI-rendered environments possess a sense of realism, and even though you can tell they’re not real, they don’t look cheap.
 This was clearly a film that took a great deal of time to polish and it shows – the end result is a sleek-looking movie that has some very cool sci-fi settings and backdrops.
 Likewise, the costuming fits the overall mood of the movie as well as the tone of each scene.
-Jupiter in particular gets some very gorgeous gowns and accessories:
+Jupiter in particular gets some very gorgeous gowns and accessories, and below are three of my favorite gowns/outfits she gets to wear:

 Content Breakdown: Jupiter Ascending was given a PG-13 rating but my assessment of its content is as follows: